-There is no doubt; Kruger National Park is one South Africa’s premier game reserves.
-It is also one of the most uniquely accessible self drive safari reserves in the world.
+There is no doubt that Kruger National Park is one of South Africa’s premier game reserves.
+It is also one of the most uniquely accessible self-drive safari reserves in the world.

-When we started planning a Kruger National Park self-drive safari, we found loads of information about what kind of experience to expect – The wide open spaces of the African bush teeming with a myriad of wildlife, and of course, close-up encounters with Africa’s big predators.
+South Africa is one of the premier African safari destinations.
+When we started planning a Kruger National Park self-drive safari, we found loads of information about what kind of experience to expect – The wide-open spaces of the African bush teeming with a myriad of wildlife, and of course, close-up encounters with Africa’s big predators.

-What we struggled to find, was the nuts and bolts practical information on what we would need for a self-drive safari.
+We struggled to find the nuts and bolts of practical information on what we would need for a self-drive Kruger safari.

 - What to expect from Kruger Park accommodation?

 - Would we need camping gear?

 - What food would we need to bring with us?